Jacopo Ravasi: Biography

 Born in Milan, Lombardy, Ravasi joined F.C.
 Internazionale Milano in 2003 with number of Monza footballers.
 From 2004–05 to 2005–06 season he was the member of Berretti under-20 B team.
 He also played a few games for the spring the A team of U-20.
 However that team had Matteo Momentè and Domenico Germinale, made Ravasi had a limited chance.
 He was signed by Pergocrema in mid–2006.
 He left for Serie D club Sestese in mid-2007.
 In January 2008 he was signed by Swiss Challenge League club Wil.
 His goal scoring record made Luzern signed him at the start of 2008–09 Swiss Super League.

 In mid-2009 he returned to Italy for Lega Pro Seconda Divisione (Italian fourth division) club Sambonifacese.
 In January 2010 he was loaned to Valenzana after the signing of Dimas.
 In mid-2010 he was signed by Renate.
+He retired in 2020.